-Known for its rugged, even somewhat rough design, the legendary family of sporty chronographs welcomes the new member: the gorgeous Audemars Piguet Royal Oak Offshore Queens Road.
-Featuring an eye-catching combination of black and red of the dial and strap, as well as cold grey of its sand-blasted titanium body, the new timepiece makes a very strong statement.
+Known for its rugged, even somewhat rough design, the legendary family of sporty chronographs welcomes the new member: the gorgeous Audemars Piguet Royal Oak Offshore Queens Road (ref.
+26198TI.OO.D101CR.01).
+Featuring an eye-catching combination of black and red of the dial and strap, as well as cold grey of its sand-blasted titanium body, the new timepiece makes a strong statement.

-One of the most desirable watches, the Audemars Piguet Royal Oak Offshore, has just been revealed as a yet another limited edition.
-The AP ROO Queens Road is dedicated to the first road in Hong Kong built by the British administration between years 1841 and 1843.
+One of the most desirable watches to those preferring a deliberately tough, manly exterior styling to their chronographs, the Royal Oak Offshore, has just been revealed as yet another limited edition.
+The AP ROO Queens Road is dedicated to the first road in Hong Kong built by the British administration between the years 1841 and 1843.

-Although the cause for celebration seems to be a little far-fetched, it is always a pleasure to see yet another member of the mighty family that Mr. Arnold Schwarzenegger loves so much.
+Although the cause for celebration is a little far-fetched, it is always a pleasure to see yet another member of the mighty family that Mr. Arnold Schwarzenegger loves so much.

-The new watch is delivered in a large titanium case measuring 42 millimeters in width and almost 15 millimeters in thickness.
+The new edition arrives in a large titanium case measuring 42 millimeters in width and almost 15 millimeters in thickness.

-Part of the blame for the timekeeper’s impressive girth goes to the Audemars Piguet Calibre 3126/3840 automatic movement that powers this cold beauty.
+Part of the blame for the timekeeper’s impressive girth goes to the self-winding Audemars Piguet Calibre 3126/3840 that powers this cold beauty.

-Although the base caliber measures only 4.26 mm in height, the chronograph module that the luxury brand outsources from the well-known complications specialist Dubois Depraz adds almost three millimeter to the grand total increasing the caliber’s thickness to 7.16 mm.
-Add here a thick solid case back and a heroically proportioned fixed bezel, which is attached to the case with eight titanium screws and here we have our little hamburger.
+Although the base caliber measures only 4.26 mm in height, the chronograph module that the luxury brand outsources from the well-known complications specialist Dubois Depraz adds almost three millimeters to the grand total increasing the caliber’s thickness to 7.16 mm.
+Add here a thick solid case back and a heroically proportioned fixed bezel attached to the case with eight titanium screws and here we have our little titanium hamburger.

-The automatic chronograph watch features the same layout as the base model, including the famous Mega Tapisserie pattern of its dial, but is painted in an anarchist black and red color scheme.
+The chronograph features the same layout as the base model, including the famous Mega Tapisserie pattern of its dial, but is painted in an anarchist black and red color scheme.

-Of course, there is also an inevitable tachometric scale on the bezel flange, which is, too, painted red.
+Of course, there is also an inevitable tachymetric scale on the bezel flange, which is, too, painted red.

-To increase the chronograph’s sportiness, the Swiss watchmaker equipped the timepiece with pushers and setting crown wrapped in black rubber that almost exactly matches the color of the dial.
+To increase the chronograph’s sportiness, Audemars Piguet has equipped the ROO with pushers and the setting crown wrapped in black rubber that almost exactly matches the color of the dial.

 Photos: Audemars Piguet

-Audemars Piguet Royal Oak Offshore Queens Road watch specification
+Audemars Piguet Royal Oak Offshore Queens Road specification

 Movement: Calibre 3126/3840, automatic, Swiss Made